MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ---
-title: Learn how to use CI or CD pipeline templates in GitHub, Azure DevOps, and Jenkins for Teams Application Developers
+title: Learn how to use CI/CD pipeline templates in GitHub, Azure DevOps, and Jenkins for Teams Application Developers
 author: MuyangAmigo
-description:  CICD templates
+description:  CI/CD templates
 ms.author: ruhe
 ms.localizationpriority: medium
 ms.topic: overview
 ms.date: 04/20/2022
 ---

-# Set up CI or CD pipelines
+# Set up CI/CD pipelines

 TeamsFx helps to automate your development workflow while building Teams application.
-The document provides tools and templates for you to set up CI or CD pipelines with GitHub, Azure DevOps, Jenkins, and other platforms.
+The document provides tools and templates for you to set up CI/CD pipelines with GitHub, Azure DevOps, Jenkins, and other platforms.

 # Overview

-You can set up the pipeline for CI or CD in the following platforms.
+You can set up the pipeline for CI/CD in the following platforms.
 You can also create Azure service principals and publish the Teams app using Teams Developer Portal.
 To publish Teams app manually, you may leverage [Developer Portal for Teams](https://dev.teams.microsoft.com/home).

 1. [Set up pipelines with GitHub](#set-up-pipelines-with-github): You can set up pipelines with GitHub.
 1. [Set up pipelines with Azure DevOps](#set-up-pipelines-with-azure-devops): You can set up pipelines with Azure DevOps.